The History of Junior Achievement

 Ralph Baker, former President of the Standard Oil Company, brought JA to Canada in 1955.
 He recruited Vancouver's business community to provide programs for 250 students.

 JA Canada, the country's largest youth business education organization was established in 1967.
-Today, JA Canada's 16 Charters & ADMs serve Canadian youth in grades 3-12 from coast to coast.
+Today, JA Canada's 14 Charters & ADMs serve Canadian youth in grades 3-12 from coast to coast.
 To date, more than 4 million young Canadians have participated in JA's financial literacy, work readiness and entrepreneurship programs.
-JA alumni are more likely to stay in school, launch business and do better financially than non-alumni.
+JA alumni are more likely to stay in school, launch businesses and do better financially than non-alumni.

 JA Worldwide